wing5wong/artisan-rc-static/source/_news/2020-04-21_covid-19-update-april-20.md

 All of New Zealand is in Alert Level 4

-School will remain closed until Monday 23 August.
+School will remain closed until Tuesday 24 August.

 COVID Alert Level 4 Update